The First Step on a Long and Winding Road

 After the prayer was done his face rested from the serious expression that had crossed it while praying.
 He quickly got into the bed and pulled the thin sheet over him.
 The bed was uncomfortable, but he needed to get to sleep early so he could wake up and find adventuring jobs before others attempted to take up the few missions that may be left.
 His thoughts were filled with doubt before drifting off to sleep.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, NouoWrite a Review